-Your doctor may recommend a cosmetic or aesthetic facelift for you if:
+Your doctor may recommend a cosmetic or aesthetic facelift if:

-- You are physically healthy and have realistic expectations of improvement, not perfection
+You have realistic expectations of improvement, not perfection.

-Your doctor may recommend a medically necessary facelift for you if you have:
+Your doctor may recommend a medical facelift if you have:

 How is a facelift performed?

-- Minimally invasive facelifts are known by a variety of names.
-There are also a variety of techniques for minimally invasive facelifts.
+Minimally invasive facelifts have many names and involve various techniques.
 They range from the limited incision facelift that is similar to a traditional facelift, to nonsurgical techniques, or “thread” facelifts.
 Thread lifts involve the placement of fine surgical thread in the layer of fat and tissue under your skin, which are then pulled taut to give the appearance of tighter skin.
-Minimally invasive surgery generally involves a faster recovery, less pain, and less risk of complications than open surgery.
-This is because it causes less damage to your tissues.
-Your surgeon makes small incisions instead of a larger one used in open surgery.
-Minimally invasive facelifts offer a more subtle change in your appearance.
+Minimally invasive surgery generally involves a faster recovery and less pain than open surgery.
+This is because it causes less trauma to tissues.
+Your surgeon will make small incisions instead of a larger one used in open surgery.
+Minimally invasive facelifts also offer a more subtle change in appearance than open surgery facelifts.